First Stars Revealed For HBO’s Harry Potter Reboot

 Who Will Star?

-Rumours are swirling surrounding the cast of the new Harry Potter TV series.
 Harry, Ron and Hermione have not yet been chosen – but we do know more than 32,000 children sent audition tapes to be considered for these leading roles.
+The cast so far is as follows:

-British star Paapa Essiedu is reportedly in final talks to take on the role of Professor Snape, who was portrayed by Alan Rickman in the original films.
-It’s a move that has generated some controversy in the fandom, with the general consensus being that Essiedu is simply too handsome to play notoriously greasy, sallow and unappealing Snape (sorry, Rickman).
-Meanwhile, does HBO really want to screen scenes of James Potter and the Marauders bullying a young Black boy in the ’70s, including hanging him up by his ankle?
-Surely not…
+In March, Essiedu made the headlines, reportedly in final talks to take on the role of Professor Snape, who was portrayed by Alan Rickman in the original films.
+The rumours generated some controversy in the fandom, with the general consensus being that Essiedu is simply too handsome to play notoriously greasy, sallow and unappealing Snape (sorry, Rickman).
+And with the news now confirmed, we’re sure the fandom’s fuss will continue.
+Indeed, does HBO really want to screen scenes of James Potter and the Marauders bullying a young Black boy in the ’70s, including hanging him up by his ankle?
+Only time will tell us how they adapt this scene for a 2020s audience.

-While fellow Brit Mark Rylance was being eyed for Hogwarts’ headmaster, Albus Dumbledore, it seems American actor John Lithgow has clinched the role.
+At the same time, Janet McTeer seemed to be in final talks to play fellow Hogwarts professor, Minerva McGonagall, played by the late Dame Maggie Smith in the original films – and this rumour has been confirmed as truth, too.
+Elsewhere, while fellow Brit Mark Rylance was being eyed for Hogwarts’ headmaster, Albus Dumbledore, American actor John Lithgow ultimately clinched the role.
 At the end of February, the 79-year-old told Screen Rant he got the call while attending Sundance Film Festival.
 ‘It was not an easy decision because it’s going to define me for the last chapter of my life, I’m afraid,’ he said.
 ‘But I’m very excited.
 Some wonderful people are turning their attention back to Harry Potter.
 That’s why it’s been such a hard decision.
 I’ll be about 87 years old at the wrap party, but I’ve said yes.’

 When Will The Harry Potter TV Series Come Out?